NREL/ochre_gym/README.md

 ## Installation

-Install from PyPI with `pip install ochre_gym`.

-Or,

 Install in editable mode with `pip install -e .` from the root of this repo.

 1. Using `conda` or `venv`, create an environment with `python >= 3.9`: `conda create -n ochre_gym python=3.9`.